Spring Migration in Levy County – 2021

 We continued birding in and around Cedar Key for the remainder of April.
 Nice additions were Veery, Gray-cheeked Thrush, Blackpoll, and Yellow-billed Cuckoo.
 The Gray Kingbirds were back, too.

 One of the birders we met at the museum told us that Steinhatchee WMA is a reliable place for Swainson’s Warbler.
-While we did not see this bird we were told the Great Dismal Swamp NWR in Norfolk Virginia is their breeding location.
+While we did not see this bird, we were told the Great Dismal Swamp NWR in Norfolk, Virginia, is its breeding location.
 We will check it out on one of our trips north.
 We were happy to add a Swallow-tailed Kite in the WMA and a Mississippi Kite at Fanning Spring.

 Trip Birds: 90 Year Birds: 28 Life Birds: 0